andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 ## Recommendations

-- Students who perceive improved cognitive functioning and productivity after exercise should consider aligning their training sessions with study periods or exams to maximize potential performance benefits.
+Based on the results of the study, students experiencing positive cognitive change following physical activity should consider adapting their exercise habits to daily participation.
+In addition, these students may consider aligning their training sessions with study periods or exams to maximise potential performance benefits.

-- As higher frequency and vigorous-intensity exercise were associated with slightly better productivity outcomes, students may benefit from maintaining a consistent weekly routine (e.g., 7–9 hours per week) to support cognitive and academic performance.
-- Given the variation in results, students should experiment with different types, intensities, and timing of exercise to identify what best enhances their own cognitive functioning and productivity.
+Although individuals are divided on this matter, vigorous intensity could serve for increasing short term productivity.
+At the same time, weightlifting, and calisthenics exercises were associated with slightly better productivity outcomes and students may benefit incorporating these types of exercises into their routine.

+In contrast, individuals aware of the negative effects brought on them by exercise should be mindful of their limitations and the timing in relation to study periods and exams in which they engage in physical activity.

+Additionally, universities may consider promoting physical activity in study routines and provide students with recreational sports programs.
+The institutions could also consider establishing or improving university facilities dedicated to physical exercise to foster a supportive environment and provide their students with the ability to achieve their best possible academic potential.